At a very young age, Connie learned from her Grandma Pearl to observe and love backyard birds. She stills feeds and studies them every day.

-- They eat tons of gypsy moths and their caterpillars, flies and their larvae and many other obnoxious insects.
+- They eat tons of gypsy moths and caterpillars, flies and fly larvae, and many other obnoxious insects.

 - Mated pairs are usually monogamous and are devoted parents.